 - Mythology Gag: Wozniak and Jobs argue about the name "Apple" and Wozniak cites Apple Records, the music company owned by The Beatles.
 Wozniak jokes that Jobs is insisting on the name because he likes Bob Dylan better than the Beatles.
 In Real Life Apple Computers and Apple Records litigated over the name off and on for thirty years before finally settling in 2010.

 - Protagonist Title

 - Time-Compression Montage: The film covers events between 1985 (when Jobs was kicked out of Apple) and 1996 in about 30 seconds using this.
 Mostly consisting of news reports about the gradual decline of Apple and Steve Jobs' NeXT Computer.

 - Jobs rather cruelly kicks Daniel Kottke (Lukas Haas), his old friend and an original employee of Apple from the garage days, to the curb, refusing to give him any shares in the company.

-- And much later, Jobs fires Mike Markkula, who put in the initial capital that helped Apple grow out of Jobs' father's garage.
-See Best Served Cold above.
+- And much later, Jobs fires Mike Markkula, who put in the initial capital that helped Apple grow out of Jobs' father's garage (though that one has at least some justification - see Best Served Cold above).